Freeze-in Production of Dark Matter Prior to Early Matter Domination

 As mentioned, a period of EMD naturally arises in a well-motivated class of early universe models.
 However, it is typically only one of the stages in the post-inflationary history.
 We consider a simple scenario that starts with a RD phase at the end of inflationary reheating (for reviews, see~\cite{ABCM,Aminreview}), followed by an EMD epoch driven by oscillations of a long-lived scalar field, or non-relativistic quanta produced in the post-inflationary universe~\cite{Ng,Hooper,Scott2,Cirelli}.
 A standard RD universe is established at the end of EMD and before BBN.

 Here, we are mainly interested in the evolution of temperature and the freeze-in production of DM without delving into the details of inflationary reheating, the specific particle physics origin of EMD, or the explicit models for DM freeze-in (as done, for example, in~\cite{Bernal}).
-This can be done by introducing three parameters: the largest temperature in the RD phase after inflationary reheating $T_{\rm reh}$, the temperature at the onset of EMD $T_0$, and the highest temperature in the subsequent RD phase $T_{\rm R}$.
-The corresponding Hubble expansion rates are denoted by $H_{\rm reh},~H_0$, and $H_{\rm R}$ respectively.
+This can be done by introducing three parameters: the largest temperature in the RD phase after inflationary reheating $T_{\rm MAX}$, the temperature at the onset of EMD $T_{\rm O}$, and the highest temperature in the subsequent RD phase $T_{\rm R}$.
+The corresponding Hubble expansion rates are denoted by $H_{\rm MAX},~H_{\rm O}$, and $H_{\rm R}$ respectively.